pharmatensor/pharmatensor.github.io/_posts/2019-06-23-using-rstudio-1.2-and-dplyr-to-import-PGsql-into-R.md

 ````

 ##### Step 5: Import the data into R as dataframe
 Finally we will import the data.
 We will do that using dplyr function `tbl()`.
-We will wrap it also with `build_sq()` from dbplyr that will allow us to select the data from a SQL query. <br/>
+We will wrap it also with `build_sql()` from dbplyr that will allow us to select the data from a SQL query.
+You can neglect `build_sql()` and just pass table name to return the whole table. <br/>

 In R chunck import and save the data in new variable `dat` :